DeepInThought-2005/chess_clocker/README.md

 Well, that is somehow better than i thought, i mean 100 times better!

 !!!notice!!!

-    To give a mode you need to input like this: 3+2 (it means 3 minutes and 2 second bonus every switch)
+    To give a mode you need to input like this: 3+2 (it means 3 minutes and 2 second bonus every switch)!
+    To switch, set the entry in the middle focus!
+    To continue or to pause, press <space>!

 # compiling